 \section{Abstract}

-For high-rate maximum distance separable (MDS) codes, most early constructions can only optimally repair all the systematic nodes but not for all the parity nodes initially.
-Fortunately, this issue was firstly solved by Li \textit{et al.} in (IEEE Trans.
+For high-rate linear systematic maximum distance separable (MDS) codes, most early constructions could initially optimally repair all the systematic nodes but not all the parity nodes.
+Fortunately, this issue was first solved by Li \textit{et al.} in (IEEE Trans.
 Inform.
-Theory, 64(9), 6257-6267, 2018), where a very powerful transformation that can convert any nonbinary MDS code into another MDS code with desired properties was proposed.
-However, the transformation does not work for binary MDS codes.
-In this note, we address this issue by proposing another generic transformation that can convert any $(n, k)$ binary MDS code into a new binary MDS code, which endows any $r=n-k$ chosen nodes with the optimal repair bandwidth and the optimal rebuilding access properties, and at the same time, preserves the normalized repair bandwidth and the normalized rebuilding access for the remaining $k$ nodes under some conditions.
-As two immediate algorithms of this transformation, we show that 1) by applying the transformation multiple times, any $(n,k)$ binary MDS code can be converted into an $(n,k)$ binary MDS code with the optimal repair bandwidth and the optimal rebuilding access for all nodes, 2) any binary MDS code with the optimal repair bandwidth or the optimal rebuilding access for the systematic nodes only can be converted into an MDS code with the corresponding repair optimality for all nodes.
+Theory, 64(9), 6257-6267, 2018), where a transformation that can convert any nonbinary MDS array code into another one with desired properties was proposed.
+However, the transformation does not work for binary MDS array codes.
+In this paper, we address this issue by proposing another generic transformation that can convert any $[n, k]$ binary MDS array code into a new one, which endows any $r=n-k\ge2$ chosen nodes with optimal repair bandwidth and optimal rebuilding access properties, and at the same time, preserves the normalized repair bandwidth/rebuilding access for the remaining $k$ nodes under some conditions.
+As two immediate applications, we show that 1) by applying the transformation multiple times, any binary MDS array code can be converted into one with optimal rebuilding access for all nodes, 2) any binary MDS array code with optimal repair bandwidth or optimal rebuilding access for the systematic nodes can be converted into one with the corresponding optimality property for all nodes.